calogica/dbt-expectations/.github/ISSUE_TEMPLATE/bug_report.md

 ### Which database adapter are you using with dbt?

-Note: dbt-expectations currently does not support database adapters are than the ones listed below.
+Note: dbt-expectations currently does not support database adapters other than the ones listed below.

-- [ ] Postgres
+- Postgres
-- [ ] Snowflake
+- Snowflake
-- [ ] BigQuery
+- BigQuery

 ### Additional Context